 I wanted to see something different done with the third installment, especially with Hull House.
 I think that the series has potential.
 But what I find insane is that Angela has all these powers, yet she can’t destroy that underground, ancient Indian water stream.
 Why can she destroy it, escape Hull House and terrorize the world.

 Overall, I cannot recommend this film to anyone unless you like to make fun of bad acting in the 90s.
-I loved the Night of the Demons, Night of the Demons 2 was at least entertaining and it made me giggle but Night of the Demons 3 just saddened me.
-I absolutely love Halloween horror films and wanted to be able to add this film to my list of required October viewing but unfortunately it is nothing more than a Horrible Film for Horrible People.
+I loved Night of the Demons and Night of the Demons 2 was at least entertaining.
+But Night of the Demons 3 just saddened me.
+I absolutely love Halloween horror films and wanted to be able to add this one to my list of required October viewing but unfortunately that will not be happening.

 Title: Night of the Demons 3